Introduction

 Parallel Structure: Disk and Half-Plane

-The two Dirichlet problems just solved share more than terminology: in each
+The two Dirichlet problems just solved share more than terminology.
+In each case a

-case a Fourier-mode decomposition of the boundary datum (discrete on the
+Fourier-mode decomposition of the boundary datum (discrete on the circle, continuous

-role; both arise as boundary normal derivatives of an underlying Green's
+role.
+Both arise as boundary normal derivatives of an underlying Green's function on

-equation on the real line was solved by a kernel parametrized by the time
+the real line was solved by the heat kernel

 \[